Now’s the Time: What Mindfulness Can Bring To Marketing

 Consumers Are Harder To Pin Down

-In our neurotic era, the audience is splintering from mass markets to groups and communities which match their interests.
+In our mad era, the audience is splintering from mass markets to groups and communities which match their interests.
 In these communities, they’re even more likely to respond differently.
 It all adds to social not being a stable state but constantly changing.
 If your business depends on knowing your customer, this fluidity could get stressful!
 Get back to the mindfulness practice!

 Lady holding a blue social media like card represents Social Media for marketing